pblop/nc_imag/README.md

 Currently we support png (via pnglode), jpeg (via jpeglib), and webp (via libwebp) images.
 But will support some more in the future.

+NOTE: It kind of struggles with slow connections over the internet, works the best in a LAN.